Murthy's conjecture on 0-cycles: Introduction

-If $k$ is not algebraically closed, \thmref{thm:Intro-Res-3} no longer holds even for smooth affine varieties, as the famous example of the tangent bundle on the real 2-sphere shows.
-To remedy this, Nori defined the notion of `Euler class group' $E(A)$ of a smooth affine algebra $A$ over any field.
-Later, the notion of Euler class group was defined by Bhatwadekar-Sridharan \cite{BS-3} for any commutative Noetherian ring.
-This group admits the Euler class $e(P)$ of any projective module $P$ of rank $= \dim(A)$.
+If the base field $k$ is not algebraically closed, \thmref{thm:Intro-Res-3*} no longer holds even for smooth affine varieties, as the famous example of the tangent bundle on the real 2-sphere shows.
+To remedy this, Nori defined a finer invariant than the Chow group, namely, the `Euler class group' $E(A)$ of a smooth affine algebra $A$ over any field.
+Later, the notion of Euler class group was defined by Bhatwadekar and Raja Sridharan \cite{BS-3} for any commutative Noetherian ring.
+This group admits the Euler class $e(P)$ of any projective module $P$ of rank $= \dim(A)$ with trivial determinant.

-It was shown in \cite{BS-1} and \cite{BS-3} that for $A$ either smooth or containing $\Q$, the vanishing of $e(P)$ is a necessary and sufficient condition for $P$ to split off a free summand of rank one. \thmref{thm:Intro-Res-3} therefore suggests that the Euler class group of \cite{BS-3} should coincide with $\CH^d(A)$ for any reduced affine algebra over $k$ if $k = \ov{k}$.
-As another application of \thmref{thm:Intro-Res-1}, we show that this is indeed the case.
-This was proven in \cite[Corollary~4.15]{BS-1} when $A$ is smooth.
+It was shown in \cite{BS-1} and \cite{BS-3} that for $A$ either smooth or containing $\Q$, the vanishing of $e(P)$ is a necessary and sufficient condition for $P$ to split off a free summand of positive rank. \thmref{thm:Intro-Res-3*} therefore suggests that the Euler class group of \cite{BS-3} should coincide with $\CH^d(A)$ for any reduced affine algebra $A$ over $k$, if it is algebraically closed.
+As another application of \thmref{thm:Intro-Res-1}, we show in this paper (see \thmref{thm:EGG-Chow}) that this is indeed the case.
+When $A$ is smooth, this was conjectured in \cite[Remark~3.3]{BS-4} and proven in \cite[Corollary~4.15]{BS-1}.